 Discord is widely used by gamers and other users across the globe for hours on end.
 The app promises a smooth VoIP calling experience while gaming.
 And, it delivers.
 This is something that makes Discord among the most popular gaming chat applications out there.
-However, as it goes with most applications, the occasional glitch does occur.
+However, as it goes with most applications, the occasional glitch does occur. this article describe about how to fix discord connection issues.

 One major issue that Discord users face is that Discord gets stuck when you are connecting, particularly to voice calls.
 Discord getting stuck on connecting can entirely spoil your gaming experience and lead to frustration.
 However, this issue is easily solvable, and by applying the right solution, you should soon be able to have a smooth call with your gaming buddies.